The Amazing Race 22

 The Amazing Race 22 is the twenty-second season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
-This season visited five continents and eleven countries and traveled over 30000 mi during twelve legs.
+This season visited five continents and ten countries and traveled over 30000 mi during twelve legs.
 Starting in Los Angeles, racers traveled through French Polynesia, New Zealand, Indonesia, Vietnam, Botswana, Switzerland, Germany, Scotland, Northern Ireland, and England before returning to the United States and finishing in the National Capital Region.
 A new twist introduced in this season includes awarding the winners of the first leg two Express Passes, one for them and one to give to another team.
-The season premiered on CBS on February 17, 2013, and the two-hour season finale aired on May 5, 2013.
+The season premiered on CBS on February 17, 2013, and concluded on May 5, 2013.

 Professional hockey players and brothers Bates Battaglia and Anthony Battaglia were the winners of this season, while newlyweds Max Bichler and Katie Kaczor-Bichler finished in second place, and roller derby moms Mona Hinman-Egender and Beth Bandimere finished in third place.